unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-setup.md

   Adjust device names as needed for your setup.

 :::tip
-Always back up your VM before making disk changes.
+Always back up your %%VM|vm%% before making disk changes.
 :::

 </details>